Master Thoughtful Gifting with Our Wānaka Holiday Shopping Guide

 33 Helwick Street, Wānaka

-Contemporary artwork may not be everyone’s cup of tea, but if the budget allows then a one off piece of art might be just the thing for you this summer.
-Saturated with natural light from the large windows looking out to the main street, Gallery 33 has the ideal setup to show off the many talented New Zealand (plus a couple of Australian) artists that are lucky enough to be on show.
-Whether it be paintings, sculpture, glass, ceramics or jewellery, the gallery isn’t fussy when it comes to medium and the team are well accustomed to sending pieces around the world.
+Contemporary artwork may not be everyone’s cup of tea, but if the budget allows then a one-off piece of art might be just the thing for you this summer.
+Saturated with natural light from the large windows looking out to the main street, Gallery Thirty Three has an ideal space to show off the work of many talented New Zealand artists.
+From paintings, sculpture, glass and ceramics to contemporary jewellery, the gallery always has a variety of mediums to discover and if you've travelled from afar, the team is well accustomed to sending pieces around the world.

 Cardrona Distillery